the-krafty-koder/mastering/notes/books/system-design-interview/s3-storage.md

 4. Primary saves data, replicates to 2 secondary nodes.
 5. Once replication succeeds, UUID is returned to API.

+- Data is stored as files on physical drives inside data nodes.
 - Placement service uses consistent hashing to deterministically map UUID to a replication group, even as groups change.Primary node waits for all replicas before responding, ensuring strong consistency.
 Strong consistency increases latency, as response depends on the slowest replica.

 ## How data is organized